spcmarine/Acebook-Web-App/README.md

 - Check that MongoDB is installed using `mongo --version`
 - Check that it's running using `brew services list`
-- Try swapping `localhost`, everywhere that it appears in your codebase, with `127.0.0.1`.
-It might be surprising but this does sometimes make a difference.

 If you have issues that are not resolved by these tips, please reach out to a coach and, once the issue is resolved, we can add a new tip!